cg2973/hello-world/README.md

 # hello-world
 My first repository on GitHub - lab.
-This is part of a Cisco 9k lab class
+This is part of a Cisco 9k lab class edited with notepad